Benefits of a VA Loan vs a Conventional Loan

 Weighing the benefits of VA loan financing against conventional loans is important when it comes to choosing the best loan option.
 If you meet the criteria for a VA loan, then you might consider prequalifying for this type of mortgage first to see what kind of rates and terms you’re eligible for.

-On the other hand, if you’re ineligible for a VA loan because you don’t have a COE or you can’t meet a lender’s credit requirements, then a conventional loan might be best.
+On the other hand, if you’re ineligible for a VA loan because you don’t have a COE or you can’t meet a lender’s credit requirements, then a conventional loan might be better.
 Visit a home loan help center to explore more options.

 With any mortgage, it’s helpful to consider: